 - Kilimanjaro Safaris

-The first is a character meet, and the rest except Kilimanjaro Safaris are thrill rides—although Kali River Rapids and Primeval Whirl are not that thrilling.
+The first is a character meet, and most of the rest except the Animation Experience, Kilimanjaro Safaris, Na’vi River Journey, and Rivers of Light are thrill rides—although Kali River Rapids is not that thrilling.

 FASTPASS+ PRIORITIES AT EPCOT

-One complexity Epcot shares with Disney’s Hollywood Studios is that at these two parks, FastPass+ is divided into two tiers, and you can only pre-book one attraction from Tier One and two from Tier Two.
+One complexity Epcot shares with Disney’s Hollywood Studios and Animal Kingdom is that at these parks, FastPass+ is divided into two tiers, and you can only pre-book one attraction from Tier One and two from Tier Two.

 The following are the Epcot attractions to consider spending FastPass+ on: